 fullDescription property

-A rule object SHOULD contain a property named fullDescription whose value is a message object (§3.9) that describes the rule.
+A reportingDescriptor object SHOULD contain a property named fullDescription whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) that comprehensively describes the reporting item.

-The fullDescription property SHOULD, as far as possible, provide details sufficient to enable resolution of any problem indicated by the result.
+The fullDescription property SHOULD, as far as possible, provide details sufficient to enable resolution of any problem indicated by the reporting item.

-The first sentence of fullDescription SHOULD provide a concise description of the rule, suitable for display in cases where available space is limited.
-Tools that construct fullDescription in this way do not need to provide a value for shortDescription (§3.36.5).
-Tools that do not construct fullDescription in this way SHOULD provide a value for shortDescription, because otherwise, the initial portion of fullDescription that a viewer displays where available space is limited might not be understandable.
+The beginning of fullDescription (for example, its first sentence) SHOULD provide a concise description of the reporting item, suitable for display in cases where available space is limited.
+Tools that construct fullDescription in this way do not need to provide a value for shortDescription (§3.49.9).
+Tools that do not construct fullDescription in this way SHOULD provide a value for shortDescription.

+NOTE:The rationale for this guidance is that in the absence of shortDescription, a viewer with limited display space might display a truncated version of fullDescription, for example, the first sentence (if a sentence is identifiable), the first paragraph, or the first 100 characters.
+If this guidance is not followed, that truncated version might not be understandable.

 messageStrings property

-A rule object MAY contain a property named messageStrings whose value is a JSON object (§3.5) consisting of a set of properties with arbitrary names.
+A reportingDescriptor object MAY contain a property named messageStrings whose value is an object (§3.6) consisting of a set of properties with arbitrary names, each of whose values is a localizable multiformatMessageString object (§3.12, §3.12.2).

-The value of each property SHALL be a plain text message string (§3.9.2).
-As with any message string, it MAY contain placeholders (§3.9.4) and embedded links (§3.9.5).

-The set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of result.ruleMessageId properties (§3.19.9) in the run.
-The messageStrings property MAY contain additional properties whose names do not appear as the value of the result.ruleMessageId property for any result in the run.
+If the reportingDescriptor object defines a rule, the set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of result.message.id properties (§3.27.11, §3.11.10) in the current run object.
+The messageStrings property MAY contain additional properties whose names do not appear as the value of the result.message.id property for any result object in the run.

+If the reportingDescriptor object describes a notification, the set of property names appearing in the messageStrings property SHALL contain at least the set of strings which occur as values of notification.message.id for any notification object in the run.

-NOTE: Additional properties are permitted in the messageStrings property for the convenience of tool vendors, who might find it easier to emit the entire set of messages supported by a rule, rather than restricting it to those messages that happen to appear in the log file.
+NOTE: Additional properties are permitted in the messageStrings property for the convenience of tool vendors, who might find it easier to emit the entire set of messages defined in the reporting metadata, rather than restricting it to those messages that happen to appear in the log file.

 EXAMPLE:

-{ # A rule object
+{ # A reportingDescriptor object for a rule.

 "messageStrings": {

+"objectCreation": { # A multiformatMessageString object (§3.12).

-"objectCreation": "{0} creates a new instance of {1} which is never used.
+"text": "{0} creates a new instance of {1} which is never used.

 Pass the instance as an argument to another method,